 These individual desserts are delicious and so easy to make.
 They are fast to prepare and just perfect in summer.
 You may associate crumbles with winter, but I love them in summer, just allow them to cool a little, plus plums are around in summer, so it is the only time we can enjoy them.

 Now you can eat them hot from the oven, but if you have any leftover, they are delicious the next day when cold.

 Also with the ovenproof dishes, I use what I have at home, that is why I get 7, but if you use smaller or larger ones you can make more or less of them.
 You can also make one large one rather than individual ones.

-I have decreased both sugars by 10g for this recipe.
-If you taste your plums and they are very tart, increase the sugar by 10g for both of the sugars.
+I have decreased the sugar by 10g for this recipe.
+If you taste your plums and they are very tart, increase the sugar by 10g.

 Give this crumble a go, we love it, and if you try it, let me know, I'd love to hear from you.